VincenzoFerrero/PyDamp/README.md

 ```

 ## Usage
-To use Pydamp, the user needs to fill out the provided Product.yaml and server.yaml files.
+To use Pydamp, the user needs to fill out the provided Product.yaml and server.yaml files. (download from github)

 Pip:
 ```sh